Earn While You Learn

 What is a Specimen Management Technician?

-• Specimen Management Technicians manage all specimens submitted to the UVA laboratories and any referral labs.
+• Specimen Management Technicians (SMT) manage all specimens submitted to the UVA laboratories and any referral labs.
 They verify and enter lab orders into the information system to create a unique identifier for each specimen, ensuring tracking throughout the testing process.
 Their responsibilities include assessing pre-analytical variables, processing, aliquoting, and packaging specimens for transport or analysis

 • SMTs work specifically in Clinical Laboratories